smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/RC.GetInteriorVehicleData/index.md

 _**Error handling:**_
 RSDL has a logic to _read the capabilities from the predefined file_ so that to respond to the application in case _the vehicle fails to respond or responds with error_ to _RC.GetInteriorVehicleDataCapabilities_.

 1. RSDL validates response from the vehicle and in case it's invalid, RSDL returns GENERIC_ERROR result to the corresponding mobile application's request.
-Validation includes:
+_Validation includes:_
  - Mandatory parameters to be present
  - Type of parameters values to correspond HMI_API
  - Parameters values to be in bounds with HMI_API
  - JSON format to be valid.
  - Module and ControlData to match (for example, response with "RadioControlData" sent together with CLIMATE moduleType is invalid)

-2. RSDL waits for response from the vehicle during RSDL's internal timeout for vehicle RPCs ("DefaultTimeout" parameter in SmartDeviceLink.ini file; set to 10 sec by default) and in case it's not received, RSDL returns GENERIC_ERROR result to the corresponding mobile application's request.
+2. RSDL waits for response from the vehicle during RSDL's internal timeout for vehicle RPCs (_DefaultTimeout_ parameter in SmartDeviceLink.ini file; set to 10 sec by default) and in case it's not received, RSDL returns GENERIC_ERROR result to the corresponding mobile application's request.

 ### Request